davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 |/
 | * TODO-idb: How does one quickly identify the bottleneck in a computer program?
 |/
-| * Target: TODO-sw: How is attention a form of soft weights?: +2d
-|/
 | * TODO-ef: Automate expanding focus in training
 |/
 | * TODO-dagl: Draw a DAG with clickable links